john-maybee/to-tat-solo-project/README.md

 - #E1AD01 (corn)
 - #282828 (Mine Shaft)

+## Lay of the Land

+- `src/` contains the React application
+- `public/` contains static assets for the client-side
+- `server/` contains the Express App

-### Other Setup that was done at the beginning:
+# Other Setup performed at the beginning:

 ## Development Setup

-[X] change the localhost to 5001. (searched for all occurences of 5000 and changed all to 5001).
+- [X] change the localhost to 5001. (searched for all occurences of 5000 and changed all to 5001).
 - [X] Run `npm install`
 - [X] Create a `.env` file at the root of the project
 - [X] Start postgres if not running already